Biodegradable polymer: History

 The concept of synthetic biodegradable plastics and polymers was first introduced in the 1980s.
 In 1992, an international meeting was called where leaders in biodegradable polymers met to discuss a definition, standard, and testing protocol for biodegradable polymers.
 Also, oversight organizations such as American Society for Testing of Materials (ASTM) and the International Standards Organization (ISO) were created.
-Large clothing and grocery store chains have pushed to utilize biodegradable bags in the late 2010s.
-Biodegradable polymers also received notice from various fields in 2012 when Professor Geoffrey Coates of Cornell University received the Presidential Green Chemistry Challenge Award.
-As of 2013, 5-10% of the plastic market focused on biodegradable polymer derived plastics.
+Some clothing and grocery store chains have pushed to utilize biodegradable bags in the late 2010s.